jaydenaleung/hackpad/README.md

 - Designed with Onshape
 - Top plate, black
 - Bottom case, titled, yellow
-- 3.4mm holes for 3mm bolts and nuts (nuts go on the bottom)
+- 3.4mm holes for 3mm bolts and heatset inserts (inserts go on the bottom)
 - See picture for reference!

 ## Electronics/PCB